MCP & IDE Integration¶

 OPENAI_API_KEY,ANTHROPIC_API_KEY) - Optional: Custom

-liter-llm.tomlconfig file
+liter-llm-proxy.tomlconfig file

 Starting the MCP Server¶